 Consider providing two weeks without classes in the timetable to allow time for coursework completion.
-This has been undertaken in Psychology and feedback on this has been positive.
+This has been undertaken in Psychology, and feedback has been positive.
 Students report liking the time to focus on assessments.
 Schools should consider staggering 'reading weeks' between modules in order to avoid bunching of assessment submission dates.
-Student must normally have time between the feedback and marks on one assignment before submitting a second, related assignment (see above).
+Students must normally have time between the feedback and marks on one assignment before submitting a second, related assignment (see above).
 This precludes extensions and exceptional circumstances whereby the timelines become unrealistic.